-§218.
-AVIATION AND SPACE FLIGHT FOR TEACHERS.
-(Credit may be obtained in Science or Education.)
+209. AVIATION AND SPACE FLIGHT FOR TEACHERS.
 Four hours credit.

 A non-technical course in the subject matter of elementary aviation.
 These include units on maps and charts, weather, navigation, theory of flight, problems of space flight, and the social significance of the air age.
 Some attention given to methods and materials.
 Units studied selected by class.